errormakesclever/html-youtube-tutorial/README.md

 ## About the Author

-This tutorial series is created and presented by [Your Name](https://www.youtube.com/your-channel), a passionate web developer with a goal to share knowledge and help others learn HTML effectively.
+This tutorial series is created and presented by [Agnel John](https://www.youtube.com/@ErrorMakesClever), a passionate web developer with a goal to share knowledge and help others learn HTML effectively.

 Enjoy the journey of learning HTML and building exciting projects with us!
 Happy coding! 🚀🎉